martin-nc/martin-cook-design/src/insights/dont-skip-strategy.md

 <figcaption>Goal sorting</figcaption>
 </figure>

 I once worked for an organisation where I asked stakeholders what they thought the goals of the website should be.
-They each gave me four or five things they thought were important.
+Each of them gave me four or five things they thought were important.
 What struck me was how different they were!
-The organisation had a five-year strategy with a mission statement and goals, but people had different interpretations of them.
+The organisation already had a strategy document with its objectives, but people had different interpretations of these objectives.

-I wrote the goals people had suggested on cards, and got the same people to sort them in order.
+I wrote the website goals people had suggested on cards, and got the same people to sort them in order.
 This allowed them to see suggestions they hadn't thought of, and allowed me to average out what the stakeholders felt were most important.
-We arrived at the top three goals of the site, and got management approval.
+We arrived at the top three goals of the site.

-It's important to get this clarity on why the site exists because it guides what tasks to prioritise and what features to implement.
-A lack of common understanding of the site's goals leads to disagreements and an incoherent website.
+It's important to get this clarity on why the site exists because it helps you prioritise content and features.
+If you don't have a common understanding of the site's goals, you're more likely to get disagreements and an incoherent site.

 </div>
 </div>